 The Nightmare Bucket System

 Somewhere around this time, we began having trouble with pantry moths.
 One day my husband came home with big, 5 gallon food-grade buckets to store our dry goods in.
 The buckets kept the moths out, but they also kept me out.
 Every time I needed something I had to struggle and struggle to get the buckets open.
 I would mutter bad things about my husband under my breath for coming up with this awful solution that had me fighting with plastic buckets every day and finally having to take the buckets to him to get them open.
 It wasn’t until 2 or 3 years later that I was in a store and found a plastic bucket lid wrench.
 I had no idea such a thing existed and I bought two on the spot!
 If ever a $5 piece of plastic saved a marriage, those bucket openers saved ours!
-(And yes, we are still using those buckets now nine or ten years later… and I’m much happier now!)
+(And yes, we are still using those buckets ten years later… and I’m much happier now!)

 The “Bookshelf Pantry” Solution

 Our family continued to grow.
 Soon we had 3 children and our guest room was needed as a full-time bedroom.
 Then the fourth child was born and I needed that closet back for clothes.
 Now I was really stuck because I had a family of 6 and no reasonable food storage.
 I ended up finding a great deal on floor-to-ceiling bookshelves at a garage sale.
-There were 5 bookshelves, and I think I paid $60 for them.
+There were 5 bookshelves, and I think I paid $60 for the set.
 I brought those bookshelves home and set them up against the back wall of our small, eat-in kitchen.
 I know that food is heavy, but books are heavy too and these new-to-me shelves could handle that weight.
 I loaded those shelves up with our big ugly buckets on the bottom and cute mason jars on the top.
 I pushed the mason jars well back (so they wouldn’t fall on anybody) and assigned the children to permanent seats on the opposite side of the table, just in case something did fall.
 (It never happened, but better to be safe than sorry.)

 I did find this picture that one of the kids took.
 See how cramped that kitchen is?
 We would have to pull the table out at every meal, just to make space to sit down.
 And we couldn’t get a smaller table because there are too many of us!
 (What a wonderful “problem” to have!
 I’m so thankful!)